BIO 385 — Comparative Invertebrate Zoology

 Requirements

-• This option is worth a maximum of 55 points (partial credit will be awarded).
+• This option is worth a maximum of about 50 points (partial credit will be awarded).

-• Weekly review quizzes can be completed in the week following each lab (except the Field Sampling Lab).
+• Weekly review quizzes can be completed in the days following most labs.

-• The anatomy and diversity images will be posted to the course web page on Fridays after lab (see center column on main course page)
+• The anatomy and diversity images will be posted to the course web page on Fridays or Saturdays after lab (see center column on main course page).

 • Answers must be submitted to Canvas.
 No grade adjustments or corrections will be made — Your Canvas score for these is what you get.